mgutz/dat/README.md

 ### Update

-Use `Returning` to get fields which have update triggers.
-For example, you might have an update trigger on "updated\_at"
+Use `Returning` to fetch columns updated by triggers.
+For example, there might be an update trigger on "updated\_at" column

 ```go
 err = sess.